Tayya-D/Cloud-Resume-Challenge/README.md

 4) Create a custom DNS domain name via AWS Route53
 - This step will also us to set a custom URL for our website
-- Navigate to Route 53 > register domain > enter domain name (I chose "<domain-name>.click" - this only costs £3 to run yearly) > checkout (I set auto-renew to No - I'll see where I am in a year and renew if I want when the time comes)
+- Navigate to Route 53 > register domain > enter domain name (I chose "<name>.click" - this only costs £3 to run yearly) > checkout (I set auto-renew to No - I'll see where I am in a year and renew if I want when the time comes)
 - It took about 10 minutes for the domain to be registered
 - You do need to verify your email to avoid domain suspension - you can click "send email again" from your registered domain's page to get the email sent out if you didn't already get it (it took about 5 minutes for it to get to my inbox)
 - In the CloudFront settings for your distribution, the Alternate domain names is not set.
 Select edit and Add item under CNAME (I chose resume.<name>.click)